GurKamal1828/Dealync-Terms-of-Service-Android/index.md

 6. Indemnification and Limitation of Liability
 You agree to indemnify and hold harmless GoodPegg, its employees, and partners from any legal claims, losses, or damages resulting from:
 Your violation of these Terms,
-Your content shared using ADS-Share,
+Your content shared using Dealync,
 Or any unauthorized use of the app.
 We shall not be liable for:
 Any indirect or consequential damages (e.g., lost revenue, business disruption),